ken77921/ken77921.github.io/_pages/projects.md

   </div>
 </div>

-<h4>We should NOT use Attention in All Transformer Layers Except for the Last Softmax Layer! (aka Why and When Pointer Networks Improve LMs and How to Do Even Better)</h4>
+<h4>Why and When Pointer Networks Improve LMs and How to Do Even Better (aka It does not Make Sense to use Attention in All Transformer Layers Except the Last Softmax Layer!)</h4>
 <div class="row row-grid">
   <div class="col-6">
     <img src="../assets/img/dynamic_partitions.png" class="img-responsive" width="100%">